wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 ![!Request parameters discovered by API Discovery](../images/about-wallarm-waf/api-discovery/discovered-request-params.png)

-Each request/response parameter information (the same?
-TBD) includes:
+Each request/response parameter information includes:

 * Parameter name and the part of request/response this parameter belongs to
 * Information about parameter changes (new, unused)